jindian/linux_note/linux_startup/start_kernel_part_V.md

   If the signature is not found in above memory region, scan first 1K of 4K EBDA.

+## capture kernel space reservation

+  On i386, the default location a kernel runs from is 1 MB.
+The capture kernel is compiled and linked to run from a non default location like 16MB.
+The first kernel needs to reserve a chunk of memory where the capture kernel and associated data can be pre-loaded.
+Capture kernel will directly run from this reserved memory location.
+This space reservation is done with the help of crashkernel=X@Y boot time parameter to first kernel, where X is the the amount of memory to be reserved and Y indicates the location where reserved memory section starts.

 # Links:
   * [brk/sbrk](https://en.wikipedia.org/wiki/Sbrk)
   * [data segment](https://en.wikipedia.org/wiki/Data_segment)